Skip to content

 Why We Work This Way

 We believe food is one of the most intimate ways we connect to the world.
-By staying small and personal, we’re able to ensure that everything we offer—whether oil, balsamic vinegar, or a turn of phrase—reflects our values: integrity, quality, and care.
+By staying small and personal, we’re able to ensure that everything we offer—whether olive oil, balsamic vinegar, or a turn of phrase—reflects our values quality, service, and authenticity.

 This is a hands-on, husband-and-wife operation with a literary and agricultural heartbeat.
-When you support American Olive Farmer, you're not just buying California olive oil—you’re supporting a small family business and joining a slower, better way of making things.
+When you support us at American Olive Farmer, you're not just buying California olive oil—you’re supporting a small family business and joining an effort toward a slower, better way of making things.